Nonprofits I Support

 The Environmental Working Group’s mission is to empower people to live healthier lives in a healthier environment.
 With breakthrough research and education, we drive consumer choice and civic action.
 They are a non-profit, non-partisan organization dedicated to protecting human health and the environment.
 They help us to make informed consumer decisions.

-Watch a video on them!
+Watch a video on Environmental Working Group

 Vote Hemp